bricef/building-objects-with-functions/Script.md

 Trippy.
 Or is that foggy?

+## Quoting and unquoting

+The forms

+    `a

+and

+    (quote a)

+are equivalent.
+They mean "The quoted thing as is".

 You know lisp now.
 My work here is done, let's grab some beers.

 # Programming Assumptions